ericung/notesaboutlife/README.md

 # Flowers

 There towers the most magnificent flower.\
-Stacked one by one up to the sky.\
+Stacked one by one towards the sky.\
 It's green on the ground and blue up high.\
-Brown when it rots and replaced when it's used\
+Brown when it rots, replaced when it's old\
-Or brown mother earth whom gives and grows.\
+Or brown mother earth gives and grows.\
 There's one for one, two for two\
 and this one is just for you.